x

 OBJECTIVES

-LIFE PlasPLUS aims to provide a complete solution for the economic recovery of thermoplastics and by-products, starting from a heterogeneous mixed plastic feedstock (ELV and WEEE) and resulting in high-quality raw materials for the automotive and EEE sectors.
+LIFE PlasPLUS aimed to provide a complete solution for the economic recovery of thermoplastics and by-products, starting from a heterogeneous mixed plastic feedstock (ELV and WEEE) and resulting in high-quality raw materials for the automotive and EEE sectors.

-The specific objectives are:
+The specific objectives were:

 • demonstrate the feasibility of recycling 45% of the plastic concentrate handled by the Comet Traitements plant into added-value thermoplastic streams by scaling up a new froth flotation/triboelectricity demonstration unit;